apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 `ALTER TABLE SET` command is used for setting the table properties.
 If a particular property was already set, this overrides the old value with the new one.

-`ALTER TABLE USET` is used to drop the table property.
+`ALTER TABLE UNSET` is used to drop the table property.

 ##### Syntax
 {% highlight sql %}